The Heart of Shambhala Buddhism

 Mukpo Institute students conduct a three-month investigation into intensive meditation practice and contemplative study in beautiful rural Vermont.
 At its root, the curriculum presents the heart teachings and forms of Shambhala Buddhism, as presented by both Sakyong Mipham Rinpoche and the Vidyadhara, Chogyam Trungpa Rinpoche.

 The Mukpo Institute is made up of a series of retreats that are offered over the course of the Semester (Fall/Spring).
-The heart of the Mukpo Institute semester is a month-long mindfulness retreat called dathün.
-During dathün, students apply mindfulness to all activities in addition to scheduled walking and sitting meditation sessions.
+The heart of the Mukpo Institute semester is a 14 to 28 day mindfulness retreat called dathün.
+During dathün, students apply mindfulness to all activities as well as participate in scheduled walking and sitting meditation sessions.
 Meals are taken in traditional Japanese monastic style; silence or mindful speech is observed; also mind-body disciplines are practiced.

 Immersing oneself in the Mukpo Institute allows the space and time to delve into the age old question of what it really means to be human and alive within the context of living in a contemplative community.

 Mukpo Institute is for all who wish to study and practice Shambhala Buddhism in depth and learn how to bring simplicity, clarity and, ultimately, joy into their personal and professional lives.
 No previous experience with Shambhala is necessary.